Q: When does the course start?

 Q: How many hours of class time a week should I expect?

-A: PCM’s classes are every Wednesday afternoon, from 2:45 to 6:30pm, plus a few classes on Saturday mornings (from 8:45am to 12:30pm).
-There are also four Intensive Weeks during the year.
+A: PCM’s classes are every Wednesday afternoon, from 2:15 to 6:00pm.
+There are also three Intensive Weeks during the year, with full-day classes, Monday through Friday.

 Q: Can I apply for just one term?